 Surrey Hills Arts works in partnership with a wide variety of local organisations and venues.
 Here is a list of our current projects;

 This partnership between Surrey Hills Arts, the University for the Creative Arts and the RSPB will see local Craft, Textile and Design students create new work for Farnham Heath to be exhibited throughout this Summer.
 The students have benefitted from professional development guidance throughout the project from preparing a proposal, developing and installing a public art project.
-Photoshop image of artwork in situ.
+Read about the project here.

 This creative writing and sound project will allow visitors to experience the section of the North Downs Way between the Chantries and Silent Pool in a new way.
 Writer Neal Cahoon is interested in the relationship between sound and the written word and presents this installation of sound recordings and prose-poems along the route between June – October 2017.

 Creative Landscapes for Health